shapeshed/shapeshed.com/content/posts/unix-touch.md

-{
-  "slug": "unix-touch",
-  "title": "Linux and Unix touch command tutorial with examples", "date": "2016-10-14T00:00:00+00:00",
-  "image": "images/articles/touch.png",
++++
+date = "2016-10-14T00:00:00+00:00"
-  "description": "Tutorial on using touch, a UNIX and Linux command for changing file timestamps.
-Examples of creating an empty file, updating access and modification time, updating just access time, updating just modification time and setting timestamps in the past.", "tags": [
+description = "Tutorial on using touch, a UNIX and Linux command for changing file timestamps.
+Examples of creating an empty file, updating access and modification time, updating just access time, updating just modification time and setting timestamps in the past." image = "images/articles/touch.png" slug = "unix-touch" tags = ["UNIX", "Linux"] title = "Linux and Unix touch command tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![Terminal showing touch man page][2]